munki/munki-pkg/README.md

     "install_location": "/"
 }
 ```
-When creating a new project with the `--create` option, adding `--json` will cause munkipkg to create the build-info file in JSON format.
+If both build-info.plist and build-info.json are present, the plist file will be used; the json file will be ignored.

 ###build-info keys